langmead-lab/vargas/README.md

 -l     --maxlen        Maximum node length
 -R     --region        [min:max] Ref region, inclusive.
 Default is entire graph.
 -g     --ingroup       Percent of individuals to build graph from, default all.
+-c     --complement    Generate a complement of a graph (outgroup becomes ingroup).

 Buildfile is printed on stdout.
  ```